siv2r/nhcarrigan/README.md

 ## About Me

 I began my developer journey in April of 2020, starting at the very top of the [freeCodeCamp](https://freecodecamp.org/) curriculum.
-I picked up the knowledge of HTML, CSS, JavaScript, node.js, React, and D3.
+I picked up my knowledge of HTML, CSS, JavaScript, node.js, React, and D3.
 Some of those tools stuck, while others did not.
 After completing the Full Stack web development certification, I started exploring TypeScript and fell in love with it.
 I used it first for a couple of small projects, then ended up building a Discord bot with it.
 When freeCodeCamp rolled out the Python curriculum I started exploring Python - but I ended up tabling those studies until later on.
 I recently picked up Angular and began exploring it, and so far am greatly enjoying what it has to offer!

 ## Projects